To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 - Web Indexing Special Interest Group of the American Society of Indexers

 Event Partners include groups who arrange conferences and events focused on IA or closely related to IA interests, which offer our members a significant reduction on the admission price and/or other benefits.
+Reframe IA, our partnership with the Journal of Information Architecture and UXconnect@KentState are our newest formal partnerships in which IA Institute provides programming as well as promotional assistance.
 These partnership agreements are made on an ad hoc basis and include free events as well.
-The Institute provides two kinds of support to these partners:
+In addition, the IA Institute began actively seeking a role for our members to speak on behalf of the Institute at many of these events.
+Board member Shari Thurow has been particularly active on our behalf.

 - Online promotional assistance